Understanding the Suicide Clause in Life Insurance

 | Investigation Limits | Restrictions on investigation scope and timeline | Faster claim resolution for beneficiaries |

-For seniors purchasing coverage or those considering burial insurance, understanding state-specific rules becomes even more important since the exclusion period represents a larger percentage of remaining life expectancy.
+For seniors purchasing coverage or those considering burial insurance, understanding state-specific rules becomes even more important, since the exclusion period represents a larger percentage of remaining life expectancy.

 The Contestability Period Explained

 The contestability period is a separate provision from the suicide clause, though both typically last two years.
 This distinction confuses many policyholders, but understanding the difference is crucial for protecting your beneficiaries.
+Learn more about how the life insurance contestability period works in practice.

 During the contestability period, insurance companies can investigate your application for fraud or material misrepresentation.
-This right to contest claims exists regardless of the cause of death—whether it's suicide, illness, accident, or any other reason.
+This right to contest claims exists regardless of the cause of death, whether it's suicide, illness, accident, or any other reason.

 How Contestability Differs from the Suicide Clause